TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 How to Live Abroad in Paris as a Student

-Reading a book in Paris
+Student reading a book in her Paris apartment.

 My first night in Paris was December 31.
 New Year's Eve promised many things: fireworks, wine, dancing in a crowded Parisian disco, and a kiss from a beautiful Frenchman, if I were lucky.
 The icy cold wind whipped through my hair when I stepped out into the night.
 I should have known my night would not go as I had imagined.
 I squeezed into the already crowded carriage of the Paris metro direction Eiffel Tower.
 Wedged between a tall, dark man smelling strongly of alcohol and cigarettes and another in a Russian fur hat, I began to feel a little clammy beneath my layers of winter clothing.
-The train came to a halt at the platform with just under three minutes to spare, and the crowds surged.
+The train stopped at the platform with just under three minutes to spare, and the crowds surged.
 Not needing to move my feet, the sea of people transported me into the night, the Tower rising above, sparkling spectacularly through the mist.
-As the clock struck midnight the crowds cheered, Bon année! ("Happy New Year"!).
+As the clock struck midnight, the crowds cheered, Bon année! ("Happy New Year"!).
 We waited for the explosion of fireworks, but they never came.

 Arrival in Paris

-No fireworks, no metro, no taxis, and waiting in the cold amid people yelling words I could not understand led me to question my ability to survive the next five months in this ever-engaging city.
+There were no fireworks, no metro, no taxis, and waiting in the cold amid people yelling words I could not understand led me to question my ability to survive the next five months in this ever-engaging city.

-Then the real work began.
+Then, the real work began.

 Once classes were underway, I volunteered to do oral presentations and assignments first rather than last.
 This tactic turned out to be very helpful because: